-The web is decadent and depraved: a case for gonzo engineering
+The web is decadent and depraved

 I recently set up a project devoted to building free, open source tools for the benefit of journalists, musicians, and other creatives.
 The idea had been bubbling for a while - more than I realised until it took form - and it felt like high time to stick my neck out and try to make something of it.
 I’ve called the result Gonzo Engineering.